salesforce/lwc-rfcs/text/0000-focus-behavior.md

 supported user agent matrix is that, the set of _potentially_ focusable elements is the same.
-This proposal makes the assumption that it is acceptable for the framework to introduce shadow semantics via various focus management polyfills as long as we don't prevent the user from reaching a focusable element.
+This proposal makes the assumption that it is acceptable for the framework to introduce shadow semantics via various focus management polyfills--even if their behavior contradicts user settings--as long as the access to all potentially focusable elements is preserved.

 ## Motivation